What does an Apple Watch do – Apple Watch features (2025)

 • Retina touchscreen display with Force Touch, and sapphire glass or Ion-X glass cover depending on model;

-Apple Watch features also include a heart rate sensor, accelerometer, gyroscope, ambient light sensor, and two microphones for better call quality.
+Features of an Apple watch also include a heart rate sensor, accelerometer, gyroscope, ambient light sensor, and two microphones for better call quality.

-The Apple wristwatch has a number of Apple’s own apps but Apple has opened up the platform to third-party app developers.
+The Apple wristwatch has several Apple’s apps but Apple has opened up the platform to third-party app developers.
+Users can further customize their device by downloading additional apple watch apps from the App Store.

-What can an Apple Watch do using its key features?
+What Apple Watch can do using its key features?

-Find below the details about what can an Apple Watch do using its key features:
+Find below the details about what does an Apple Watch do using its key features:

 Navigate the Watch Screen